-At Hednesford Valley High we work to ensure our students become as independent as possible so they can successfully access the adult world when they leave school.
+At Hednesford Valley High we work to ensure our students develop the skills, knowledge, emotional stability and understanding required to become as independent as possible, so they can successfully access the adult world when they leave school.

 - To give students the confidence to believe that they can achieve.

-- To equip all young people with the skills, knowledge and confidence for lifelong learning and independence.
+- To equip all students with the skills, knowledge and confidence for lifelong learning and independence.

-- To ensure all students feel safe, secure and happy enabling them to succeed and achieve.
+- To ensure all students feel safe, secure and happy in all environments and know where to go for help when needed, so they are able to succeed and achieve.